Cray-HPE/docs-csm/install/boot_livecd_virtual_iso.md

 **Web Interface**

-Access your BMC's web interface and navigate to `Settings -> Media Redirection Settings -> General Settings`.
+Access your BMC's web interface and navigate to `Settings` -> `Media Redirection Settings` -> `General Settings`.

-Enable `Remote Media Support` and `Mount CD/DVD` and then fill in the server IP or DNS name and the path to server.
+Enable `Remote Media Support` and `Mount CD/DVD` and then fill in the server IP or DNS name and the path to the server.

 ![Screen Shot of Gigabyte BMC General Settings](../img/bmc-virtual-media-settings-gigabyte.png)

 > **`NOTE`** The Gigabyte URL appears to not allow certain characters and has a limit on path length.
-So you may need to move or rename the ISO to a location with a smaller file name.
+You may need to move or rename the ISO to a location with a smaller file name.

-Next head to `Image Redirection -> Remote Images` and click on the `Start` button to start the Virtual ISO mount.
+Next navigate to `Image Redirection` -> `Remote Images` and click on the `Start` button to start the Virtual ISO mount.

 ![Screen Shot of Gigabyte BMC Start](../img/bmc-virtual-media-start-gigabyte.png)